huggingface/blog/how-to-train.md

 Here you can check our Tensorboard for [one particular set of hyper-parameters](https://tensorboard.dev/experiment/8AjtzdgPR1qG6bDIe1eKfw/#scalars):

 [![tb](assets/tensorboard.png)](https://tensorboard.dev/experiment/8AjtzdgPR1qG6bDIe1eKfw/#scalars)

+> Our example scripts log into the Tensorboard format by default, under `runs/`.
+Then to view your board just run `tensorboard dev upload --logdir runs` – this will set up [tensorboard.dev](https://tensorboard.dev/), a Google-managed hosted version that lets you share your ML experiment with anyone.

 ## 4. Check that the LM actually trained